The Social Security system's Family branch is organised into a network of 101 Department-level funds and one national fund.

-Under Section L. 512-1 of the Social Security Code, "any French or foreign person residing in France with one or more dependent children also residing in France, is entitled to family benefits for those children".
+Under Section L. 512-1 of the French Social Security Code, "any French or foreign person residing in France with one or more dependent children also residing in France, is entitled to family benefits for those children".

 Family benefits are awarded to persons acting as the real and ongoing custodian (food, housing, clothes) for legitimate, illegitimate, adopted, or foster children up to the age of:

 How family benefits are calculated: family benefits are calculated as a percentage of the monthly family benefit base (BMAF).
-The BMAF is currently set at €466.44 as of April 1st, 2024.
+The BMAF is currently set at €478.16 as of April 1st, 2026.
 The BMAF is uprated on 1st April each year in line with the anticipated change in the average annual consumer price index excluding tobacco.

 Family benefits include:

-The flat-rate allowance is payable to families with at least 3 dependent children whose child benefit is reduced when one of the children reaches the age of 20 (the age limit for child benefit), is still living at home, and is not earning more than €1,082.87 in monthly income (€1,104.25 as of November 1st, 2024).
+The Flat-rate Allowance is payable to families with at least 3 dependent children whose child benefit is reduced when one of the children reaches the age of 20 (the age limit for family benefits), is still living at home, and is not earning more than €1,117.26.

-To qualify, the family must be entitled to child benefit for at least 3 children, including the child who has reached their twentieth birthday.
+To qualify, the family must be entitled to child benefit for at least 3 children, including the child who has reached their 20th birthday.
 The allowance is paid on behalf of the concerned child for a period of 12 months, beginning on the first day of the month of the child's 20th birthday up to the month preceding their 21st birthday.

 As for family benefits, the amount of this allowance is divided by 2 or by 4 depending on household income (year N-2).
-However, a supplement can be paid on a sliding scale if household income for calendar year N-2 is slightly higher than the applicable income ceiling.
+However, a supplement can be paid on a sliding scale if household income for calendar year N-2 is slightly higher than the applicable income threshold.

 This is a means-tested benefit payable to families with at least 3 children aged between 3 and 21 years.
-The income ceiling (year N-2) varies based on number of dependent children and household makeup.
+The income threshold (year N-2) varies based on number of dependent children and household makeup.

-Dependent children | Income level (year 2022) | Amount* | |
+| Dependent children | Income level (year 2024) | Amount* | |

-Dual-income couple | Single-income couple | ||
+| Dual-income couple or single parent | Single-income couple | ||

-3 children | €25,653 or less | €20,971 or less | €289.98 |
+| 3 children | €27,367 or less | €22,372 or less | €297.27 |

-4 children | €29,148 or less | €24,466 or less | €289.98 |
+| 4 children | €31,096 or less | €26,101 or less | €297.27 |

-*After CRDS withholding. |
+| *After CRDS withholding. | |||

 The amount of the family income supplement received by the family is the same whether there are 3 dependent children or more.